angelariggs/angelariggs.github.io/_posts/2020-09-06-reverse-job-hunt.md

 ### Dealbreakers

-- You don't have an official HR
+- You don't have an official HR.
-- You don't have any Black employees
+- You don't have any Black employees.

 ## Contact Me
 If my experience and expectations sound good to you, please reach out!
 You can email me at [riggs.ang+jobs@gmail.com](mailto:riggs.ang+jobs@gmail.com) and include the following in your email:

-- The name of the organization you are contacting me about
+- The name of the organization you are contacting me about.
-- Your role within the organization
+- Your role within the organization.
-- Where the organization is based, and whether the role is Covid-remote or fully remote
+- Where the organization is based, and whether the role is Covid-remote or fully remote.
-- What kind of organization it is (e.g. private/public company, non-profit, agency, product company)
+- What kind of organization it is (e.g. private/public company, non-profit, agency, product company).
-- Information about the position(s) and/or a link to relevant job postings
+- Information about the position(s) and/or a link to relevant job postings.
-- A brief description of why the organization would be a good fit for me and vice versa
+- A brief description of why the organization would be a good fit for me and vice versa.
-- Any other information you think is useful
+- Any other information you think is useful.

 Thanks in advance - I look forward to hearing from you!